parisGPB/Neural-Style-Transfer/Results/RESULTS.md

 - Numpy
 - h5py

-All the requirements have been installed in a virtual environtment with the main repository cloned in it.
+All the requirements have been installed in a virtual environment with the main repository cloned in it.
 In the Neural-Style-Transfer folder, a new directory have been declared to save the results of the execution for each iteration.

 ## Results generation